Rookfighter/least-squares-cpp/README.md

 * Implement your error function as functor
 * Instantiate the optimization algorithm of your choice
-* Pick the line search algorithm and parameters of your choice
+* Pick the step refinement method and parameters of your choice

 ```cpp